 Contest Winner!
 Chocolate Caramel Shortbread Squares (a.k.a.
 Millionaire’s Shortbread)

 Thanks to all who participated in my holiday cookie contest!
 I received many wonderful family recipes but, in the end, these Chocolate Caramel Shortbread Squares of Scottish origin won me over.
-Sent in by Carrie H. of Rockville, MD and known as Millionaire’s Shortbread, presumably because they are so rich, they consist of a layer of crumbly shortbread, a layer of soft caramel and a layer of chocolate.
+Known as Millionaire’s Shortbread, presumably because they are so rich, they consist of a layer of crumbly shortbread, a layer of soft caramel and a layer of chocolate.
 To me, they taste just like gourmet Twix bars.
+Congrats to Carrie H. of Rockville, MD, who submitted the recipe!

 Begin by making the shortbread layer.
 Simply combine all of the dry ingredients in the bowl of a food processor.